Subscribe

 Break the project scope down into deliverables and create a backlog structure

-With the project scope being clear and technology choices made, you can break the workload down into specific deliverables and design a project backlog.
+With the project scope clear and technology choices made, you can break down the workload into specific deliverables and design a project backlog.
 There are different approaches to structuring your backlog; we find one relying on a user story as the beacon of what should be delivered to be the most convenient.

 Design a QA and testing strategy

 To ensure your solution runs without a glitch, invest effort in designing a thorough QA strategy early on.
-Remember that well-rounded quality assurance is not limited to testing — although it is an essential part of QA.
+Remember that well-rounded quality assurance is not limited to testing, although it is an essential part of QA.
 So, make sure to incorporate QA activities as early as at the planning stage and follow with the needed functional and nonfunctional testing activities.

 Having finished the solution design phase, you’ll have the following deliverables: